araobp/stm32-mcu/STM32F4-Discovery/Camera/README.md

 ### Deep learning?

-I tested CNN with cifar-10 dataset on Google's colab, then I thought image classification based on deep learning (CNN) seems very heavy for STM32F4.
+I tested CNN with CIFAR-10 dataset on Google's colab, then I thought image classification based on deep learning (CNN) seems very heavy for STM32F4.
 It may works as a demo, but it will no be practical.
 Or it will require **FPGA** or **AI accelerator** add-on for inference.

 I loaded a CNN model, that can acheive ACC over 80%, into X-CUBE-AI to generate AI inference code.
 The RAM consumption was around 100KBytes, so it would not run on STM32F4-Discovery.

+So, for a demo, I will try "rock-scissors-paper" instead of CIFAR-10, as I did in another project with AMG8833 infrared array sensor.

 ### Classical image processing methods